-Before justice found them, the Knotek’s took one more victim: Shelly Knotek’s friend Ron Woodworth, who moved in in 1999.
+Before justice found them, the Knoteks took one more victim: Shelly Knotek’s friend Ron Woodworth, who moved in in 1999.
 Like the others, it didn’t take long for the abuse to start.

-With his corpse in the freezer, Shelly Knotek told Woodworth’s friends that he had gotten a job in Tacoma.
-David Knotek eventually buried him in their yard, but it was Woodworth’s “disappearance” that led now-14-year-old Tori to realize what was happening in her family.
+Shelly Knotek hid Woordworth’s corpse in the freezer, telling his friends that he had gotten a job in Tacoma.
+David Knotek eventually buried him in their yard, but it was Woodworth’s “disappearance” that led now-14-year-old Tori to realize what was really happening in her home.

 Her older sisters had moved out by this time, but when Tori told them what she believed had happened, they urged her to gather Woodworth’s belongings so they could make their case to the authorities.
 She did.